-Creating a sourdough starter is quite straight forward but it will usually take a week or two to establish, requiring about 5-10 minutes attention each day… but it’s totally worth it!!
+Creating a sourdough starter is quite straight forward, it will usually take a week or two to establish, requiring about 5-10 minutes attention each day… but it’s totally worth it!!

 This recipe will create a ‘100% hydration’ starter, using the 1:1:1 method, perfect for sourdough Neapolitan pizzas…

-- You will only need flour & water plus 10g of honey (not essential) to give it a kick start.
+- 10g of honey to give it a kickstart (not essential).

-- A tall clear container with enough room for the starter to grow is needed.
+- A tall clear container with an air-tight lid, with enough room for the starter to grow.
 1L-1.3L is an ideal size but bigger is fine.

-- Make a note of the weight of the container/jar you are keeping your starter in as you’ll need this when feeding.
+Make a note of the weight of the container you are keeping your starter in without the lid on as you’ll need this when feeding.